The best bulk bin granola

 2. Mix all dry goods in a large bowl (oats, coconut, flax seeds, nuts, cinnamon, salt.)

-7. Optional: Once cool stir in golden raisins and serve with homemade almond milk and fruit.
+8. Optional: Once cool stir in raisins or other dried fruit and serve with homemade almond milk, hemp milk, or oat milk.

-8. Keep in an airtight container (repurposed glass jars work great) for 2 – 3 weeks.
+9. Keep in an airtight container in your pantry for 2 – 3 weeks.

 Rated [awcr_rating type="averageRating"]/5 based on 0 reviews